ayezinhtun/1cng-protal-user-guide/docs/Networks/Guides For Apache CloudStack/Public IP Address.md

 ## <span style={{ color: '#003366' }}>Public IP Address</span>

-A **Public IP** in Stack Console is an internet-facing IP address assigned to cloud resources, allowing them to be accessible from outside the private network.
+A **Public IP** in 1CNG is an internet-facing IP address assigned to cloud resources, allowing them to be accessible from outside the private network.
 Public IPs are essential for web servers, APIs, and other services requiring direct internet access.

 -----